mvdwetering/yamaha_ynca/README.md

   * Standard Home Assistant media player
   * Separate [number entity with Volume in dB](#volume-db-entity)
 * Source selection
-  * Source names are taken from receiver if supported by receiver
+  * Source names are taken from the receiver if supported
 * Soundmode selection
 * Control playback state (depends on source)
 * Provide metadata like artist, album, song (depends on source)